Azure-Samples/azure-intelligent-edge-patterns/Research/Curbside_pickup/Readme.md

 > Be it a VM or ASE, make sure you're reflecting your newly pushed `image:` under "lpraimodule".

 ### VM based IoT Edge Device
+If you're using a [GPU based VM as your IoT Edge Device](docs/runonvm.md), make sure to follow these step.

 Template: `src/alpr/deployment.lpr.vm.template.json`

 * Make sure folders mapped as Binds, exist on the host VM.